deepjavalibrary/djl/engines/mxnet/mxnet-engine/README.md

 By default, DJL will download the Apache MXNet native libraries into [cache folder](../../../docs/development/cache_management.md) the first time you run DJL.
 It will automatically determine the appropriate jars for your system based on the platform and GPU support.

-You can choose a native library based on your platform if you don't have network access at runtime.
+If you do not want to rely on the download because you don't have network access at runtime or for other reasons, there are additional options.
+The easiest option is to add a DJL native library package to your project dependencies.
+The available packages for your platform can be found below.
+Finally, you can also specify the path to a valid MXNet build using the `MXNET_LIBRARY_PATH` environment variable.

 ### macOS